Your browser does not support JavaScript.

 Credit Reports

-A public record is a court or government record item that may be associated with a consumer's credit-reporting history.
+Public record means a court or government record item that may be associated with a consumer's credit-reporting history.

 Read more about Public Record.